Enviromental, Social and Governance

 Responsible and Sustainable Investing

 We do not assess Environmental, Social and Governance (“ESG”) Factors that may have investment ramifications, and which may have a material impact on the investment’s long-term financial performance.
 As a result, information on ESG Factors does not form part of our investment decision making process.
+This strategic choice is deeply rooted in our commitment to crafting bespoke investment strategies tailored to the unique needs and risk tolerances of our diverse investor base.

-Negative and positive screening
+Negative and Positive Screening

 We may, at our discretion, actively engage with our clients to understand whether they have concerns about specific activities and / or industries in order to exclude such investments on an on-going basis.
 In such cases, we undertake – to the extent possible – to screen target entities and /or products that promote and provide solutions that are consistent with ESG Factors and, shall aim at recommending / and or investing in such products on an on-going basis, in so far as possible.